 How much does it cost to make a price comparison website?

-The cost to develop a price comparison site with the help of an outsourcing company will depend on several factors, including the outsourcing company’s location, the number of specialists involved, the required third-party technical solutions, and the website complexity.
+The cost to develop a price comparison site with the help of an outsourcing web development company will depend on several factors, including the outsourcing company’s location, the number of specialists involved, the required third-party technical solutions, and the website complexity.

 Below is a list of the specialists typically involved in creating a comparison website.